Fidelity plateaus from correlated noise in isolated few-level quantum systems: When does the plateau occur?

-Fig.~\ref{fig:scaling} shows $|\overline{\mathscr{F}}(t_f) - \mathscr{F}_0|$, the deviation of the numerically determined fidelity from the predicted plateau value, as a function of $\epsilon$ and $t_f$.
-The dashed white lines show the timescales \eqref{eq:tq} and \eqref{eq:ta}, and we see that the fidelity attains its plateau value everywhere in the upper part of the graph between the two curves, exactly as predicted by the above analysis.
-The curve $\eqref{eq:tphi}$ is not marked on the graph as it follows the same functional form as $t_a$, and for this system we find that $t_\phi < t_a$, which can be seen from the rapid collapse of $\overline{\mathscr{F}}(t)$ onto $\mathscr{F}_0(t)$ in Fig.~\ref{fig:fidelities}(b).
+We therefore expect to observe the plateau when the Hamiltonians $\mathcal{H}_0$ and $\mathcal{H}_n$, the noise strength $\epsilon$, and the exposure time $T$ are such that the following condition is satisfied:

-{\it Outlook.} We have shown that the correlated nature of the noise in cold-atom experiments can lead to counterintuitive consequences for quantum state preparation, especially the occurrence of long plateaux at non-trivial values of the fidelity.
-While we have illustrated this phenomenon in the simplest case --- an effective two-level system formed from a double-well Hubbard model --- it seems likely that it will be of broader applicability.
-It is, in fact, a form of localization (i.e.\ failure of ergodicity) due to the separation of timescales.
-Links to other recently discovered instances of ergodicity-breaking, e.g.\ in Josephson junction chains \cite{Pino2016}, would be worthy of further investigation.
-It would also be worth investigating whether there are potential state-preparation protocols that make explicit use of this fidelity-plateau phenomenon.
+Fig.~\ref{fig:scaling} shows $\big\vert \overline{\mathscr{F}(T)} - \mathscr{F}_0 \big\vert$, the deviation of the numerically determined fidelity from the predicted plateau value for the model described by \eqref{eq:Hex}, as a function of noise strength $\epsilon$ and exposure time $T$.
+The light gray markers indicate data points, and the color map is determined by linearly interpolating between these points.
+The dashed black lines show the timescales \eqref{eq:tq} and \eqref{eq:ta}, and we see that the fidelity attains its plateau value everywhere between these two curves on the side where $t_q > t_a$, exactly as predicted by \eqref{eq:valcon}.
+For the $\mathcal{H}_n$ studied in section~\ref{s:numerics} one finds that $D_n = \vartheta_n(T) - \vartheta_n(0) = 3 \pi / 8$.
+The curve $\eqref{eq:tphi}$ is not marked on the graph as it has the same functional form as $t_a$, and for this system we find that $t_\phi < t_a$ for all parameter values used in generating Figs.~\ref{fig:plateau}-\ref{fig:scaling}.
+In particular, this can be seen from the rapid collapse of $\overline{\mathscr{F}(t)}$ onto $\mathscr{F}_0(t)$ in Fig.~\ref{fig:fidelities}(a).